yoriiis/step-manager/README.md

 `Function`

-The function allows to extract step data to save in the browser storage and persist during the navigation.
+The function allows to extract step data to save in the browser storage in order to persist during the entire navigation.

 ### Manager